WebVPF/wn-robots-plugin/README.md

 # Robots plugin

-Adds robots.txt for your site.
+This plugin adds robots.txt file for your Winter CMS site.

+---

+A `robots.txt` file is used to manage crawler traffic to your site.
+It tells search engine crawlers which URLs the crawler can access on your site.
+This is used mainly to avoid overloading your site with requests.

 ## Getting started